French action for LGBT+ rights

 France advocates for the repeal of all legal provisions that criminalize homosexuality and transidentity.
 It does this in the name of human rights, which all States have committed to through a number of international texts, particularly the right to privacy and family life, freedom from discrimination, and the right to liberty and security of person, which means that nobody should be arbitrarily arrested or subjected to mistreatment.

-France also advocates, in addition to decriminalization, for total respect of all LGBT+ rights, particularly freedom of expression and association, which far too often are impeded by laws forbidding the discussion of LGBT+ issues in public spaces or preventing NGOs working on such issues from carrying out their activity.
+France also advocates, in addition to decriminalization, for total respect of all rights of LGBT+ people, particularly freedom of expression and association, which far too often are impeded by laws forbidding the discussion of LGBT+ issues in public spaces or preventing NGOs working on such issues from carrying out their activity.
 It encourages States not only to lift these legal restrictions but also to adopt laws and policies to determinedly fight homophobia and transphobia.
 To contribute to this, it offers its expertise, in particular to national human rights institutions, rights defenders and ministries in charge of security and justice.

 Furthermore, France recognizes persecution for sexual orientation and gender identity as a criterion for asylum.